vjaramillo/churn_analysis/Readme.md

 ```

-After getting the data, we Max-normalize it
+After getting the data, we Max-normalize it and leave it ready for the training.

 ```python
 X_mnorm = normalize(X_m, axis=1, norm='max')
 X_dnorm = normalize(X_d, axis=1, norm='max')
 X_norm = np.hstack([X_mnorm, X_dnorm])
 ```

 ### 1layer NN

+The code to train the NN model is as follows.
+At the end of each training accuracy and loss are plotted.

 ```python
 X_train, X_test, y_train, y_test = train_test_split(X_norm, Y, test_size=0.33)